CyberT33N/Socket.IO-Example/README.md

 <br />

 # Features
-- Friendlist for multiple Chats
+- Friendlist for multiple Chats (Left Sidebar)
 - Room Chats (Currently only works for 2 People!
 In future I will add multiple people support)
 - Storage of messages (MongoDB)
 - Realtime Chat